Pets

 Doramectin

-Modern Medications: Isoxazolines
+Modern Treatments: Isoxazolines

 Fluralaner

-The recommended dose is 25 mg/kg every three months.
-After a single dose of fluralaner, most cats show improvement, including negative skin scrapings within two months.
+After a single dose, most cats show significant improvement, with negative skin scrapings observed within two months.

 Sarolaner